Personalized Support for Patients on Juxtapid

 Specialty Pharmacy Services

-The Pharmacy Partners at Accredo Specialty Pharmacy answer your questions about Juxtapid.
-They will help ensure that you receive your medication and recommended nutritional supplements whether you’re at home, at work, or even if you’re traveling or moving.
+Accredo Specialty Pharmacy is available to answer your questions and ensure you receive your medication and supplements—whether at home, at work, or while traveling.

 Learn From Others Like You